Nationals dominate Brewers to avoid sweep

 Freddy Peralta took the loss giving up 5 earned runs in 3 innings pitched when he exited the game with what the Brewers are calling “shoulder tightness.”
 The Brewers say he will be staying in Milwaukee to start the upcoming road trip.

-Tyrod Taylor did had a home run in the bottom of the 5th off Aaron Sanchez.
-Colten Wong reached home after a RBI single by Andrew McCutchen to give the Brewers their second run.
+Tyrone Taylor had a home run in the bottom of the 5th off Aaron Sanchez.
+Kolten Wong reached home after a RBI single by Andrew McCutchen to give the Brewers their second run.

 The Brewers went 4-2 in their 6 game homestand against the Braves and Nationals.
 They travel to San Diego Monday as they start an 11 game road trip.
 Adrian Hauser will start for the Crew.